Mission Proceeds Disbursement

 THE APPLICATION/PROPOSAL PROCESS

-Applications and proposals for this funding may be submitted from May 1 through July 15, 2024 (extended from original deadline of June 30).
+Applications and proposals for this funding may be submitted from January 15 through March 28, 2025.
 The application submission and review process will be overseen by the Mission Proceeds Discernment Task Force.
 They will receive and review the requests and proposals and, after reviewing them and requesting any needed additional information, will make recommendations to Diocesan Council for their consideration.
 Diocesan Council will then make the final decision and oversee the disbursement of funds.

 THE MISSION PROCEEDS TASK FORCE